 Why we take a whole house approach to home retrofit

-Research has shown that taking a whole house approach is one of the key factors in ensuring that home retrofit is as effective as possible at reducing the carbon footprint of a property.
+Taking a whole house approach is one of the key factors in ensuring that home retrofit is as effective as possible at reducing the carbon footprint of a property.

 Why is the whole house approach the best approach?

 It’s pointless having an efficient boiler without addressing other issues in the building fabric

 When we think of energy efficiency in the home, we probably think of our boilers as the key factor.
 Given that heating accounts for 60% of an average energy bill, that’s no surprise.
 But there’s absolutely no point in upgrading to an efficient boiler if you are not addressing other elements of the home.